 Already having a vast collection of divers on offer, Deep Blue has recently expanded its product range with a new Depthmeter Professional chronograph that also happens to be equipped with a functional depth gauge.

 Unlike many small brands in this price range that never settles on a design language of their own, Deep Blue watches are easily recognizable thanks to those subtle family traces that are inherited from earlier models.
 This particular Depthmeter Professional, for example, is a direct descendant of the massive Deep Blue Depthmaster 3000 diver that was first released back in 2011.

 Although this member of the family doesn’t feature DB’s signature tritium micro-tubes that greatly enhance legibility in all conditions, it is still readable thanks to generous amounts of lume put on its sword-shaped hands, hour markers, as well as on the unidirectional rotating bezel, which is covered with transparent sapphire inlay.

 Of course, the main problem with traditional chemical lume is that it needs to be ‘charged’ either at direct sunlight, some lamp or in a place with bright ambient lighting.
 Also, it will lose its charge fairly easily, which makes it not as attractive compared to a tritium-illuminated variety.

 On the other hand, a watch with its main elements covered in Superluminova (or a similar luminous compound) often looks more visually appealing than a timepiece fitted with dozens of tiny tubes.

-Compared to the intricate design of this year’s Oris Aquis Depth Gauge, the depth measuring device on this specimen is simple, if not primitive.
+Compared to the intricate design of the 2013 Oris Aquis Depth Gauge, the depth-measuring device on this specimen is simple, if not primitive.
 There is a membrane on the back that drives a central hand that moves around the dial pointing at the scale printed on the bezel flange.
-Nothing fancy, which probably means that the system is easier to repair and more reliable to begin with.
+Nothing fancy, which probably means that the system is easier to repair and more reliable, to begin with.